CGCL-codes/PStream/README.md

 ## How to use?

 ### Environment

-We implement DStream in a Linux  with an Intel(R) Core(TM) i5-2430M CPU @2.4GHz and Storm 1.0.2 released environment.
+We implement DStream atop Apache Storm (version 1.0.2 or higher), and deploy the system on a cluster.
+Each machine is equipped with an octa-core 2.4GHz Xeon CPU, 64.0GB RAM, and a 1000Mbps Ethernet interface card.
+One machine in the cluster serves as the master node to host the Storm Nimbus.
+The other machines run Storm supervisors.

+### Initial Setting

 Install Apache Storm (Please refer to http://storm.apache.org/ to learn more).